 • Audio input (You can, however, use Siri to input audio in a simulator on Mac by navigating to Hardware > Siri.)

-Having established the difference, let’s see how you can configure the iOS simulator in Xcode
+Having established the difference, let’s see how you can configure the iOS simulator in Xcode.

 To use the Xcode iOS simulator, you will first need to set up and configure it properly.
 Here is a step-by-step guide on how to do it.
 While Xcode 13 is the latest version, we have used Xcode 12 in this tutorial due to greater availability.